EsotericSoftware/kryo/README.md

 ## Serializer framework

 Kryo is a framework to facilitate serialization.
 The framework itself doesn't enforce a schema or care what or how data is written or read.
 Serializers are pluggable and make the decisions about what to read and write.
 Many serializers are provided out of the box to read and write data in various ways.
-While the provided serializers can read and write most objects, if necessary they can be replaced partially or completely with your own serializers.
+While the provided serializers can read and write most objects, they can easily be replaced partially or completely with your own serializers.

 ### Registration

 When Kryo goes to write an instance of an object, first it may need to write something that identifies the object's class.
 By default, all classes that Kryo will read or write must be registered beforehand.
-Registration provides an int class ID, the serializer to use for the class, and the object instantiator used to create instances of the class.
+Registration provides an int class ID, the serializer to use for the class, and the [object instantiator](#object-creation) used to create instances of the class.

 ```java
 Kryo kryo = new Kryo();